jahangeeraslam1/pythonWebAppGCP/README.md

 ## Whats the Update?

+I have been using the Google Documentation on GCP along with youtube to begin exploring this technology and to assist when making this project.

 **Currently working on adding more features to this site and leveraging the use of the GCP tools to examine the capability of the service.
 However a the moment it does seem like a very exciting technology**

 Stay tuned!